We call it the “divorce process” for good reason. It takes a while to end a marriage. But just how long does a divorce take in Oregon?

 Many factors affect how long it takes to divorce in Oregon.
 However, there are ways you can streamline the process.

 Gathering relevant financial information ahead of time helps.
-Hiring an experienced divorce attorney who has been through this before speeds things along.
+Hiring an experienced divorce attorney who has been through this before also speeds things along.

 Know what you’re willing to fight for and what you’re willing to let go—don’t argue about every point just because, that most often wastes time and money.
-Figure out what issues you and your spouse agree on so you can get them out of the way upfront.
+Figure out what issues you and your spouse agree on so you can get them out of the way immediately.